Toloka/docs/en/guide/concepts/project-qa.md

 - If the Toloker has to choose between options (for example, by selecting checkboxes), check the answers using [majority vote](mvote.md) or [control tasks](goldenset.md).

 - If the Toloker has to provide a response as a text or link or upload a photo, the best way to control quality is by [reviewing assignments](accept.md).
 You can outsource task acceptance to Tolokers.
-Create a task with a question (for example, "Is this phrase translated correctly?") and possible responses (for example, "yes"/"no").
+Create a task with a question (for example, “Is this phrase translated correctly?”) and possible responses (for example, “yes”/“no”).
 Set up [overlap](dynamic-overlap.md) and [majority vote](mvote.md) check.

 - If a task is more like an opinion poll (for example, choosing nice pictures from a set), [majority vote](../../glossary.md#majority-vote-ru) is not a good way to control quality.
 Make [control tasks](../../glossary.md#control-task-ru) with artificial examples where the choice is evident.